 The F1 paddock is a hotbed of rumor and gossip at the best of times.
 Yet it’s astonishing how often even the most unlikely whispers become reality.
 One story that refuses to lie down and die concerns the potential return of two-times champion Fernando Alonso.

 Logically, it’s a crazy idea.
 He’s just turned 40, he’s notoriously awkward to work with and there’s an embarrassment of riches when it comes to young driving talent coming up through the ranks.
-Yet with no actual races to focus on, fans are increasingly looking to the long term and even placing bets at sites like ComeOn concerning who will and will not be racing next year.
+Yet with no actual races to focus on.

 Alonso says he has unfinished business in F1 and is confident that with the right car he could take a third world title.
 He would certainly not be the first driver to return to the sport after a period away and at an age when most would be thinking of the golf course ahead of the race track.
 But as these two fellow champions found, it’s a strategy that seldom brings success or happiness.

 With his working class roots and his Birmingham accent, Mansell’s “everyman” image always earned him strong support.
 His path to the top was not an easy one, and it took 72 starts before his first victory in the 1985 European Grand Prix.
 Seven years later he won his first and only World Championship, and when he concluded his last ever season with Williams by winning the Adelaide Grand Prix in 1994, it was the perfect note on which the 41-year old could retire.